barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 ## Rescale
 Very easy to start, has nice no-nonsense dashboard.
 GPU workers are pretty fast (on par or better than EC2 `g2.2xlarge`).
 TensorFlow is pre-installed.
-Cluster startup time is considerble (4--8 minutes).
+Cluster startup time is considerable (4--8 minutes).

 The long start-up time led to an issue when I used Rescale.
 A typo in the startup script produced (understandably) a failure.
 But I had to wait that 4-8 minutes for the cluster to start to realise the error.